 This is one of the rare Ubuntu application on the list that is command line based.
 If you want to download videos from YouTube, DailyMotion or other video websites, youtube-dl is an excellent choice.
 It provides plenty of advanced option for video downloading.

-uGet is a feature rich download manager for Linux.
-It allows you to pause and resume your downloads, schedule your downloads, monitor clipboard for downloadable content.
+uGet is a feature-rich download manager for Linux.
+It allows you to pause and resume your downloads, schedule your downloads, monitor the clipboard for downloadable content.
 A perfect tool if you have a slow, inconsistent internet or daily data limit.

-If you are into programming, the default Gedit text editor might not be sufficient for your coding needs.
+If you are into programming, the default GNOME text editor might not be sufficient for your coding needs.
 Here are some of the better code editors for you.

 VS Code is an open source code editor from Microsoft.
-Don’t worry about Microsoft, VS Code is an awesome editor for web development.
-It also supports a number of other programming languages.
+Don’t worry about Microsoft, VS Code is a remarkable editor for coding.

 PDF and eBooks related applications